basho/riak_cs_multibag/README.md

 Multibag support introduces new terminology "bag".

-A bag is a set of Riak Clusters those are interrelated by MDC repliction.
+A bag is a set of Riak Clusters those are interrelated by MDC replication.
 - Without MDC replication, one bag is consists of one cluster.
 - With MDC replication, one bag can include several clusters.